mesosphere/dcos-commons/frameworks/elastic/docs/security.md

     }
 }
 ```
-This configures the Kibana service to securely connect to the Elastic service.
+This configures the Kibana service to connect securely to the Elastic service.

-*Note*: Currently, the Kibana service does not itself support Transport Encryption.
+*Note*: Currently, the Kibana service does not support Transport Encryption for its own clients.